Healthcare Training Institute

 Section 3

-On the last track, we discussed Explaining Adoption from Ages Eight to Twelve.
+In the last section, we discussed Explaining Adoption from Ages Eight to Twelve.
 This included, first, the preadolescent's perception of adoption; second, even if they're not talking, they're thinking about birth parents; third, the "Acknowledging the Birth Parents" technique; and fourth, letting children know they can love two sets of parents.

-On this track we will discuss Explaining Adoption from Ages Twelve to Fifteen.
+In this section, we will discuss Explaining Adoption from Ages Twelve to Fifteen.
 This will include the early teen's perception of adoption, the "Allowing Control" technique and the "Being prepared for anger" technique.

 As you know, all young people, some more forcefully than others, demand independence.
 The adopted youth has already lost at least one family.
 Paradoxically, some adopted youth who are nervous about separation from the adoptive family may actually go overboard during early adolescence, angrily asserting their independence and ranting about wishing they had never been adopted.